-What the Brexit result will mean for Aussie property
+What the Brexit result will mean for Australian property

 The Brexit vote appears to be headed toward a conclusion, but what will it mean for Aussie property?